andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 ### Preparing AVD example files

 To get started with Arista Validated Design is quite easy as the necessary files are very well structured and easy to understand with already example information populated making it very easy to follow.
-In my *single-dc-l3ls* folder there is a couple of files inside the *group_cvars* folder I need to edit to my match my environment.
+In my *single-dc-l3ls* folder there is a couple of files inside the *group_cvars* folder I need to edit to match my environment.
 When these have been edited its time to apply the task.
-But before getting there, I will go through the files, how I have edited them.
+But before getting there I will go through the files how I have edited them.

-As I mentioned above, I will base my deployment on the example *single-dc-l3ls" with some minor modifications by removing some leaf-switches, addings some uplinks etc. So by entering the folder *single-dc-l3ls* folder, which was created when I copied the collection over to my environment earlier, I will find the content related such an deployment.
+As I mentioned above, I will base my deployment on the example *single-dc-l3ls" with some minor modifications by removing some leaf-switches, addings some uplinks etc. So by entering the folder *single-dc-l3ls* folder, which was created when I copied the collection over to my environment earlier, I will find the content related such a deployment/topology.

 Below is the files I need to do some edits in, numbered in the order they are configured: